gabdube/native-windows-gui/readme.md

 This was measured on a `Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz, 3401 Mhz, 4 Core(s), 8 Logical Processor(s)`

-In release mode, the `basic` example weight **163kb** on disk and take **900kb** in memory.
+In release mode, the `basic` example weighs **163kb** on disk and takes **900kb** in memory.
 Launch time is instantaneous.

-The interactive test suite (with every features and 100's of tests) weight **931 kb** on disk and take **8MB** in memory.
+The interactive test suite (with every feature and 100s of tests) weighs **931 kb** on disk and takes **8MB** in memory.
 Launch time is still instantaneous.

 Initial build time takes around **22 seconds** for a basic application.
 This is mainly due to `winapi-rs` initial compile time.
 Subsequent compile time takes around **0.7 seconds**.

 ## Development

 The development of this library is considered "done".
-By that, I mean that there won't by any change to the API.
-Issues can be raised if a bug is found or if some area in the documentation are unclear.
+By that, I mean that there won't be any change to the API.
+Issues can be raised if a bug is found or if some area in the documentation is unclear.
 If I overlooked a very important feature, it will most likely be added.

 ## License

-NWG use the MIT license
+NWG uses the MIT license

 ## Code example